 Closer to home, our team of brewers in Brooklyn works in shifts around the clock to produce everything from Brooklyn Lager, Defender IPA, and Bel Air Sour, to specialty beers like the bottle-conditioned Local 1 and boundary-pushing limited releases.
 We continue to invest in our capabilities in Brooklyn in an effort to expand the range of products we can produce.
 We will also still continue to export these smaller batches of specialty brews from Brooklyn and Utica, using the best shipping methods available.

-All of these initiatives are overseen by our brewing team- Brewmaster, Garrett Oliver; Technical Director, Mary Wiles; Director of Quality, Andrew Bombard; Director of Brewing, Taylor Onda; and Brewing Project Director, Kyle Wilson.
+All of these initiatives are overseen by our brewing team- Brewmaster, Garrett Oliver; Technical Director, Mary Wiles; Director of Brewing, Taylor Onda; and Brewing Project Director, Kyle Wilson.
 We are committed to brewing and selling the freshest, brightest and most flavorful beer for all our US and international drinkers.
 We believe these practices will ensure that quality commitment and create a more sustainable future at the same time, allowing us to bring you more exciting and tasty new beers in the future.

 – Eric Ottaway, CEOBack to all blog posts